ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/testlibrary.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The test parameters can be exported to a dedicated ``testconfig`` (tcx) file type.
-It is therefore possible to work / prepare the parameters without having the test.
+It is therefore possible to prepare the parameters without having the test.

 .. image :: /_static/images/client/client_testconfig_export.png